Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-01-create-lb-service/guide.en-gb.md

 >>
 >> 1. **Select the zone type:**
 >>
->> - 1AZ: deployment in a single availability zone.
+>>    - 1AZ: Deployment in a single availability zone.
->> - 3AZ: deployment spread across three availability zones for high availability.
+>>    - 3AZ: Deployment spread across three availability zones for high availability.
 >>
 >> 2. **Choose the region:** Only regions where you have a private network and at least one subnet can be selected.
 Select the region and click `Next`{.action}.
 >>